-Christopher Neame's Skagra does not really have a chance to shine during the existing footage, but his role seems to get more interesting in other portions of the script.
+Christopher Neame's Skagra does not really have a chance to shine during the original 1979 footage, but his role seems to get more interesting in other portions of the script.
 I do think though that Neame brings a certain presence to the screen, an ominous stillness if you will, which almost NEEDS a lack of music in order to be most effective.
 One can see more of Neame's villainy in the second season opener of "Sliders", titled "Into the Mystic" (Sliders story no. 10), or as a Sith Lord in the PC video game "Star Wars Jedi Knight: Dark Forces II".
 Denis Carey was able to complete nearly all of his scenes as Professor Chronotis, easily the most memorable and beloved of his performances on both Doctor Who and Blake's 7.
 The humorous Time Lord Chronotis reminds me very much of Patrick Troughton's Doctor, and has a similar appeal.
-Shada's existing footage shines brightest while developing professor Chronotis and the legends of Gallifrey.
+Shada's original 1979 footage shines brightest while developing professor Chronotis and the legends of Gallifrey.
 It is a shame that Carey was no longer with us in 2017 to record his few remaining lines, as they would have heightened the sense of the final clues of a mystery coming into place and getting solved.
 However, the new movie works quite well with its minor rewrite.

 Chris Parsons and Clare Keightly seem to work best while fulfilling the traditional companion role, and when they can put their considerable university educations to good use.
-They don't work quite as well when responding to the unknown - either with too much misplaced emotion, or bland philosophy, or, as happened in the previous story, they need to catch up with the audience.
+They don't work quite as well when responding to the unknown - which they typically do with either too much misplaced emotion, or bland philosophy, or, as happened with other characters in the previous story "The Horns of Nimon", they need to catch up with the audience.
 A little too much screen time is spent convincing laymen that science fiction ideas are an intergalactic reality.

 The location filming at Cambridge is a lot of fun in itself, and highly memorable, seeming to cement the Doctor's growing popularity with young adults and university students.
 It's a wonder that they hadn't thought to set a story there before... or since!

-Only entering post-production over a decade after it was shot has allowed the task of musical scoring to escape Dudley Simpson's monopoly and land in freelance composer Keff McCulloch's lap instead, making the incidental backing of this story far different from the usual season seventeen fare.
+Only entering post-production over a decade after it was shot allowed the task of musical scoring to escape Dudley Simpson's monopoly and land in freelance composer Keff McCulloch's lap instead, making the incidental backing of this story far different from the usual season seventeen fare.
 The score sounds and works best when traditional sounding instruments like the flute come to the fore.
 Many scenes get a new boost with music added, such as the moment where a mid-cue switch to low piano notes adds a wonderful underlying menace to Skagra's first conversation with the porter Wilkin.
 Other sequences, such as the big chase, receive a necessary complement of energy from the music.
 But in other scenes, the music actually seems to be sapping atmosphere out of the story, and a wavering synthetic instrument in the foreground seems to be what spoils it most for me.
 When all is said and done, there is a lot to enjoy from this story musically.

-Had "Shada" actually been properly completed (as in shooting the whole thing with the actors in 1979), it could have beaten "City of Death" and been in contention for best story of the season.
-But, if you've only got the BBC VHS Video or DVD with abbreviated links narrated by Tom Baker, don't expect it to be quite as wonderful.
+However, if you've only got this 1992 version on VHS Video or DVD with abbreviated links narrated by Tom Baker, don't expect it to be quite so wonderful.
 A bit too much of the essential story just isn't there.

 Season Seventeen Rankings: